bowo-prasetyo/forkbuild/README.md

 ## Current Status

-**Version 0.1.35** — Command History Persistence & Transaction Integrity
+**Version 0.1.36** — Multi-Selection & Atomic Group Operations

-The engine now supports durable, serializable command histories with a central `CommandRegistry`.
-Every mutation (place, move, rotate, delete, composite) can be reconstructed from JSON, enabling future features such as persistent undo stacks, replay, and collaborative operational transforms.
-The command architecture is now a first-class subsystem independent of the UI.
+ForkBuild now supports multi-brick selection and group editing.
+Ctrl/Cmd-click toggles bricks into and out of the current selection, while move, rotate-in-place, and delete operations are emitted as `CompositeCommand` trees so the whole group appears as one undo/redo step. `CompositeCommand` execution is now transactional: if a child command fails, already-executed children are rolled back before the error is rethrown.

 ## Features

-- **Editor** — Place, select, move, rotate, and delete bricks with full undo/redo support.
+- **Editor** — Place, select one or many bricks, move, rotate, and delete with full undo/redo support.
 Grid snapping and placement preview.
 - **Brick Palette** — Core library with dimension-aware definitions (cube, slope, plate, window).
 - **Persistence** — Save and load documents via localStorage with a document manifest.
 - **Identity** — Local username-based identity provider; author attribution on documents and publications.
 - **Publishing & Discovery** — Publish documents to a local discovery catalog; browse Repository View and Author View.
 - **Forking** — Derive new documents from existing ones with fresh instance IDs and preserved lineage.
 - **Spatial World View** — Free camera navigation (orbit, pan, zoom) through a shared coordinate system where multiple worlds stream in and out based on camera position.
-- **Spatial Inspection** — Click any brick to inspect its type, position, rotation, and metadata.
+- **Spatial Inspection** — Click any brick to inspect its type, position, rotation, and metadata; multi-selection exposes a primary brick plus selection count.
-- **Spatial Editing** — Move, rotate, and delete bricks directly in World View; place new bricks with face-aware stacking on existing geometry.
+- **Spatial Editing** — Move, rotate-in-place, and delete one or many selected bricks directly in World View; place new bricks with face-aware stacking on existing geometry.
 - **Command History** — Every mutation is an undoable command; shared between Editor and Spatial views.
 Now fully serializable via `CommandRegistry`.
-- **Composite Commands** — Multi-brick operations execute and undo as a single atomic step.
+- **Composite Commands** — Multi-brick operations execute, rollback on child failure, and undo/redo as a single atomic step.

 ## Architecture